|

 Vocational Rehabilitation Program

 FF.
-Court Settlement Procedure
+Court Settlements

-and court settlements are processed consistently, timely, and equitably, in
+sum and court settlements are processed consistently, timely, and equitably, in

 accordance with all applicable rules and law.